Lois Lane (DC Extended Universe): Theatrical cut

-In 2017, Lane is still mourning the death of Kent/Superman.
-After the Justice League resurrects him, Wayne's butler Alfred Pennyworth sends Lane to calm Kent down.
+In 2017, Lane is still mourning the death of Kent/Superman while continuing to work at the Daily Planet.
+After the Justice League resurrects Superman, Wayne's butler Alfred Pennyworth sends Lane to calm him down.
 Kent leaves with Lane to his childhood home in Smallville before helping the Justice League defeat Steppenwolf.
-Following the battle, Kent re-enters Lane's life, and she continues to work at the Daily Planet.
+Following the battle, Kent and Lane re-enter each other's lives at the Kent Farm in Smallville.
+Lane also writes an article at the Daily Planet about the Justice League and their heroics as well as darkness against hope.

 Director's cut

-Following Superman's death, she leaves her job at the Daily Planet, visiting Kent's monument regularly, only returning to work when Swanwick, using his ability as the Martian Manhunter to disguise himself as Martha Kent, persuades her to.
+Following Superman's death, Lane leaves her job at the Daily Planet and visits Kent's monument regularly.
+Lane only returns to work when Swanwick, using his ability as the Martian Manhunter to disguise himself as Martha Kent, persuades her to.
 Sometime later, Lane spontaneously witnesses the Justice League resurrect Superman through the Mother Boxes, and calms an angry, amnesiac Kent before leaving with him to Smallville, where he regains his memories and they confirm their engagement.
 Lane is also revealed to be pregnant with Kent's child.

 In the "Knightmare" reality, Darkseid kills Lane, allowing Superman to be corrupted with the Anti-Life Equation.

 Reception

 Amy Adams' stint portraying Lois Lane in the DC Extended Universe has received mixed reviews.
 While Adams' performance itself was praised for the most part, critics pointed out certain elements of her character that were poorly executed such as a perceived lack of consistency in her characterization and limited screen time.
 In a review of Man of Steel, Matt Zoller Seitz notes that Lois is portrayed as a capable journalist with some flirtatious moments with Henry Cavill's Superman, though they were "few and far between", and writes that some of her character development was lacking in the film, as compared to Margot Kidder's and even Kate Bosworth's portrayals of the character.
 JJ Rankin of Screen Rant praised Lois' depiction in the DCEU, noting her redevelopment into a more modern trope compared to previous depictions.
 Rankin specifically noted elements such as basing her relationship with Clark/Superman on mutual trust and friendship rather than keeping his identity a secret from her, making the relationship more realistic and sustainable, and Lois being more level-headed, independent, and critically-thinking than in the past.

 Adams later commented on her lack of screen time in the theatrical cut of Batman v Superman, with her subplot on investigating Luthor being mostly cut out despite being restored in the Ultimate Edition.
 Her character was described as being "reduced to Superman's damsel in distress" in that film.
-In the theatrical release of Justice League, Lois is described as being "reduced to a bystander" by Darby Harn of CBR.com and "wasted in a thankless supporting role" despite providing emotional resonance to the film by Tim Grierson of Screen International.
+In the theatrical release of Justice League, Lois is described as being "reduced to a bystander" by Darby Harn of Comic Book Resources and "wasted in a thankless supporting role" despite providing emotional resonance to the film by Tim Grierson of Screen International.